stalkerg/pywebpush/README.md

 [VAPID](https://github.com/mozilla-services/vapid/tree/master/python)
 self identification headers).
 It is optional and may be omitted.

-to send:
+get data:
 ```
-WebPusher(subscription_info).send(data, headers)
+endpoint, body, headers = WebPusher(subscription_info).send(data, headers)
 ```
-to send for Chrome:
+get data for Chrome:
 ```
-WebPusher(subscription_info).send(data, headers, ttl, gcm_key)
+endpoint, body, headers = WebPusher(subscription_info).send(data, headers, ttl, gcm_key)
 ```

-You can also simply encode the data to send later by calling
+You can also simply encode the data to send later by calling (but without headers and etc)

 ```
 encoded = WebPush(subscription_info).encode(data)